redanthrax/halopsa-node/docs/assets.md

 ## Update

-Update an existing asset with any available field modifications.
+Update an existing asset with any available field modifications, including custom field items.

 **Required Parameters:**
 - **Asset ID**: The ID of the asset to update